grozanov-dev/ff_utils/README.md

 ```
 # ff_265_aac

-Encodes video to h265 with AAC audio for Youtube
+Grades and encodes video to h265 with AAC audio for Youtube

 Usage:
 ```